oooShiny/patsbot/README.md

 ## Usage Examples
 Arguments can be chained together.
 Here are some examples:

-`!patsbot moss 2007 dolphins`

-Will return all highlights of Randy Moss in the 2007 season against the Dolphins.
+`!patsbot moss 2007 dolphins` will return all highlights of Randy Moss in the 2007 season against the Dolphins.

-`!patsbot brady week 21`

-Will return all highlights of Tom Brady in any Super Bowl.
+`!patsbot brady week 21` will return all highlights of Tom Brady in any Super Bowl.

+`!patsbot brady moss 2007 dolphins` will return all highlights that include both Brady AND Moss in the 2007 season against the Dolphins.